TYanglab-NTHU/Volcano_TS/README.md

   + test_sphere.py: Find the point with the least amount of interactions with cluster on a sphere around the oxygen atom.
 Two methods were used: a) Minimizing the sum of inverted distances. b) Maximizing the sum of distances.
   + test_vec.py: The ChatGpt solution for the rotation matrix produced rubbish results.
 The target vector and the bond vector were misaligend by several degrees.
 I there replaced the bond matrix with an old fahioned one from wikipedia and changed the sign of the rotation axis by interchanging the vectoes in the cross product.
 The test code using a single worked well.
 The observed deviation from a zero result was 1D-17.
   + test_circle.py: Tesyting positions on ring around the oxygen atom.
 The final position is determined by the minimum of of the sum of ynverse distances.
   + test_ch4.py: Replace the H atom on the ring with an orientated CH4 molecule.
+Do some sanitychecks prior to merging the 2 molecules.